bartvandebiezen/css-conventions/css-conventions.md

 ### Other spacing conventions

-- No spaces between property and colon.
+- No spaces between property and colon (':').
-- Add a space between colon and value.
+- Add a space between colon (':') and value.
-- Parentheses should not be padded with spaces.
+- Parentheses ('()') should not be padded with spaces.
-- Remove spaces before and after a selector combinator.
+- Remove spaces before and after a selector combinator (e.g. '>').
-- Add a space between selector and opening brace.
+- Add a space between selector and opening brace ('{').
-- Add a line break after the opening brace.
+- Add a line break after the opening brace ('{').
-- Remove spaces before selector delimiter.
+- Remove spaces before selector delimiter (',').
+- Also add a trailing semi-colon (';') after the last declaration.
-- Add a line break before closing brace.
+- Add a line break before closing brace ('}').
 - Trim trailing spaces or tabs.
 - Align prefixes.
 - Add an empty line at end of file.